Ensuring food safety and compliance–from farm to table and grape to glass

 Be prepared for recalls- Data can be quickly mined backward to find the lots, batches, intermediary products, or raw materials that are the cause of a problem.
 Tracing forward can find all the finished products in the supply chain that might be contaminated.
 All impacted customers can be identified, so they can be immediately contacted and instructed to remove the affected products from shelves.
 Once new and safe products are manufactured, companies can ensure that those stores’ shelves get replenished.
 Being proactive allows for quick and efficient action and helps to minimize negative media coverage.
 These take-charge routines aimed at lowering risk for recalls and minimizing risk for impact once they occur will improve customer and consumer trust.

 Build a stronger supply chain network- Including and actively collaborating with suppliers on creating supply chain transparency will benefit all supply chain participants, forming long-term relationships.
 For smaller farmers, implementation of technology can sometimes be challenging but at the same time can result in new business opportunities.
-Traceable products will reach a larger market and consumers are more willing to pay a higher price point when they know where their products came from and what they contain.5
+Traceable products will reach a larger market and consumers are when they know where their products came from and what they contain.

 Create new revenue opportunities- Traceability capabilities can be leveraged as a competitive advantage with new market-entry opportunities.
 Proof points on secure and responsible sourcing patterns of ingredients and raw materials can be supplied.
 Traceability capabilities can also be used as part of a company’s social responsibility initiatives to create transparency and trust.